hpc2n/intro-git/scripts/0.setup/LECTURE.md

 <!-- .slide: style="font-size: 30px;" -->

 We will use Git from the command line in this course.
-This is how you will use it on HPC2N's systems, and it will be easier to understand what is going on while you are learning to use Git.
+This is how you will use it on HPC2N's systems, and this way it will also be easier to understand what is going on while you are learning to use Git.

 Graphical tools exists for Git, see below list for a few.
 All entries on the list are free and unless otherwise mentioned for Windows, macOS, and Linux: